DISCLAIMER:

 "You've got a lot of

 catching up to do.
-You don't need me
+You do not need me

 He nodded.
 "And I appreciate that."
 He gave her a strange little bow.